Education and Science for a Sustainable Economy

 The problem: a legitimacy crisis

-Since 2008 the economic sciences have faced a blatant crisis of legitimacy.
-Only a limited number of economists predicted the imminent crash of international financial markets, and retrospective analyses of the causes were in part contradictory.
-Ever since, the image of major economic research institutes has noticeably suffered.
-This loss of influence in the area of political advisory services and the additional loss of their legitimacy in the media and civil society has led to a defensive mood on the part of economists, leaving little space for critical self-reflection.
+Since 2008, the discipline of economics has been facing an ongoing crisis of legitimacy.
+Only a small number of economists foresaw the impending collapse of the international financial markets, and the retrospective analyses of the crisis's causes were often contradictory.
+Since then, the reputation of the leading economic advisory institutions has noticeably declined.
+This loss of influence in political consulting, along with the broader loss of legitimacy in the media and civil society, has led to a defensive posture among mainstream economists, leaving little room for critical self-reflection.

 Conferences and Symposia supported by Canopus Foundation